dfanology/dfanology.github.io/scitech/proj1.md

 # Mechanical stability

-Assuming the beam is stable (this may not be the case, as the optical components along the beam path might be isolated badly) then
+Assuming the beam is fairly stable (this may not be the case, as the optical components along the beam path might be badly isolated, but in any case beam stability is not crucial as the beam spot is overlapping the whole mask) then the experimentalist must ensure mechanical stability between mask and sample.
+There are a number of things to take into consideration:

+- The mask should be glued onto a holder with a glue that doesn't degas too much and is mechanically stable.
+- The mask should contact the sample wafer with pins set at the correct gap distance, and the assembly held in place by springs.
+- A settling time is necessary after each stage movement.
+- The experiment is best done on a weekend, at night, when no other construction works or people are in the vicinity.
+Further, winter is the best time as humidity is fairly low.

 # Transmission mask